iDevelopper/PBRevealViewController/README.md

 * To run the example project, clone the repo, and run `pod install` in Terminal from the Example directory first.
 * PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install the library to your project, simply copy to clipbooard the following as shown below and paste it in your Podfile:

 ![Image](https://github.com/iDevelopper/PBRevealViewController/blob/master/PBRevealViewController_Cocoa.png)